Research Under Auspices of Seligman Medical Inst.

 This paper was published in the Sep/Oct 2007 issue (Vol. 13 no. 5, pp. 26 – 35) of Alternative Therapies in Health and Medicine.
 An abstract of the article is given below.
-To view the full text of the article, click on the article title above, or click here.
+To view the full text of the article, click on the PDF above.

 © Copyright Notice: This article is the sole copyright of Alternative Therapies in Health and Medicine.
 The full text of the article has been made available here with permission from the publisher for the personal use of our Web visitors.
 Any other reproduction of this article by any means is subject to applicable copyright law.
 To visit the Alternative Therapies Web site, click on the publication title in the paragraph above, or click here.

 Context: Chronic, nonspecific back pain is a ubiquitous problem that has frustrated both physicians and patients.
 Some have suggested that it is time for a "paradigm shift" in treating it.
 One of them is John Sarno, MD, of New York University's Rusk Institute of Rehabilitation, who has argued for this in 4 books and several journal publications.
 We believe that a mind-body approach is more effective and involves much less risk and expense than conventional approaches in appropriately diagnosed cases.

 Objective: To determine if a mind-body treatment program addressing a presumed psychological etiology of persistent back pain merits further research.

 Setting: Single physician's office in metropolitan Los Angeles.